 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
-Dance Macabre.
+The Large Sheet of Dance Macabre.
 Circular chain dance of nine women plus skeletons around opened casket with two skeletons within and without the churchyard wall as centerpiece.
 In addition to it, placed back, chapel & charnel house (?) along with walls.
 In the corners the Fall of Man – Calvary – Eternal life & Purgatory , in-between two text-cartouches.
 In the outer field surrounded by 12 medallions together with text-cartouches for the dance of the men, separated by 8 (6 varying) vanitas attributes.
 Mezzotint by Johann Jacob Ridinger (1736 Augsburg 1784).
 Inscribed: Ioh.
 Iacob Ridinger sculps. / Ioh.
 El.
 Ridinger excud.
 Aug.
 Vindel., otherwise as following.
 65.3 × 48 cm (25¾ × 18⅞ in).

 Th.-Stillfried & Schwarz 1428; Silesian Ridinger collection at Boerner XXXIX, 2032 ( “Extremely rare”, 1885 ! ).